 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the District can be divided into two categories: governmental funds and fiduciary funds.
+All of the funds of the District are governmental funds.

-Governmental funds - Most of the District's general activities are reported in its governmental funds.
+Governmental funds - All of the District's general activities are reported in its governmental funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, governmental funds are accounted for using the modified accrual basis of accounting and the flow of current financial resources measurement focus.
 The approach focuses on near-term inflows and outflows of spendable resources, as well as balances of spendable resources available at year end.
 The governmental fund statements provide a detailed view of the District's near-term financing requirements.